Jefiozie/nx-jefiozie/articles/deploy-scully-cloudflare.md

 # What is Cloudflare pages

-Cloudflare Pages is the solution for people that are using JamStack frameworks.
+Cloudflare Pages is the solution for people that are using Jamstack frameworks.
 Cloudflare Pages easily integrate with Github si that when you push a new version, Cloudflare automatically starts builder and deploying your app on its network.

-If you’re not familiar with JAMstack, it’s a popular way of developing and deploying websites at scale. <!-- JAMSTACK RESOURCE --->
+If you’re not familiar with JAMstack, it’s a popular way of developing and deploying websites at scale.
+You can look at this resource for more information about the Jamstack [link][jamstack]

 Coming back to Cloudflare Pages, as we said earlier it integrates with GitHub repositories if you’re hosting your source code on that platform.
-Once your site is configured, you can preview each commit from Cloudflare’s interface — each commit gets its own unique URL and there’s a preview environment.
+Once your site is configured, you can preview each commit from Cloudflare’s interface — each commit gets a unique URL and there’s a preview environment.

 You can collaborate with other Cloudflare users by inviting them to your Pages project.
 When your site looks good in the preview branch, you can push it to the production branch.

-So in summary, Cloudflare Pages let's you easily deploy your app without any hustle.
+So in summary, Cloudflare Pages lets you easily deploy your app without any hustle.

-# Setup you Angular app with Scully
+# Setup your Angular app with Scully

 Before we are setting up our Angular app, let's have a quick look at Scully.

 Scully is the best static site generator for Angular projects looking to embrace the Jamstack.
 It will use your application and will create a static `index.html` for each of your pages/routes.
-Each and every `index.html` will have the content already there, and this will make your application show instantly for the user.
-Also, this will make your application very SEO friendly.
+Every `index.html` will have the content already there, and this will make your application show instantly for the user.
+Also, this will make your application very SEO-friendly.
 On top of this, your SPA will still function as it did before.
-A big advance of Scully is that it has an easy to use and extend plugins system that will allow you to manipulate routes and content.
+A big advance of Scully is that it has an easy-to-use and extend plugins system that will allow you to manipulate routes and content.

-For this article we will setup a really simple app, just so that we will learn Cloudflare Pages.
+For this article, we will set up a really simple app, just so that we will learn Cloudflare Pages.

-Before we are getting started, go to Github and create a new repo, you can also go to `https://repo.new` this is a easy way to create a new repository at Github.
+Before we are getting started, go to Github and create a new repo, you can also go to `https://repo.new` this is an easy way to create a new repository at Github.

 Clone the repo to your local machine, now let's continue by setting up a new Angular project.